Bane, Nigeria: Economy

-The location of Bane is significant.
-The land on which Bane is situated and the surrounding rivers – Imo and Niger – provide food, drinkable water, and other needed natural resources.
-Bane people practice an agro-based economy.
+Bane people practice an agro-based economy, sourcing water and food from the surround Imo and Niger rivers.
 Their traditional occupations are fishing and farming.
 Baneans specialise in breeding livestock, fishing, and food and cash crop production.
-They cultivate and grow akpakporo (cassava), zia (yam), adὲ (cocoyam), tuu (three-leave yam), kpaakpaa (maize), nia-ee (fruited pumpkin) amongst others.
-They also breed pee (goats) and naa-na pee (sheep) naturally, a free-style breeding process that allows goats and sheep to roam and feed on their own in morning and return to their pens in the evening.
-Fishing is done with gbò (nets), ilo (hooks), and other fishing traps such as gbee, gana, kὲrὲ, and kpor.
-Basically, they have a fresh-salt water (tormaa-maala) system which makes their fishes salty and very tasty.
+They cultivate and grow cassava, yam, cocoyam, three-leave yam, maize, fruited pumpkin among others.
+They also breed goats and sheet in a process that allows goats and sheep to roam and feed on their own in morning and return to their pens in the evening.
+Fishing is done with nets, cooks and other fishing traps, known under the names gbee, gana, kὲrὲ, and kpor.

 Religion

-Bane is a secular community governed by both traditional and Christian religious beliefs and nuances.
+Bane is a secular community governed by both traditional and Christian religious beliefs.
 Ancestral and deity shrines (Loò) and churches (Tor-Bari) can be found throughout the community.
 The Supreme Being, ancestors, gods, goddesses, land and water in the community are deified especially through yearly festivals such as De Bari (marking first-fruits harvest, dedicated to the Supreme Being), De Dua (New Yam Festival), and Tor-ziá and Christian celebrations like Easter and Christmas.

 Cultural festivals

 Bane’s yearly festivals are held during yam harvest periods and at the beginning of every farming season.
-These festivals and celebrations are widely communal and remarkably family reunion moments-oriented.
+These festivals and celebrations are widely communal and family reunion-oriented.
 To mark the Dua Festival, yams are harvested and honoured (in form of libations) before powerful deities and in families.
 Masquerades like Miã, Tὲὲbee, Zim, Waalu, and Ikina, among others, are showcased to mark these events.
 Aside the Bari, Dua, and Tor-zia festivals, other festivals and celebrations are also held in the community.
 Some of these festivals and celebrations held to commemorate the founding of the town, to pay homage to a particular ancestral land, or ancestors, gods, goddesses, deities or spirits, or taking of titles and for entertainment.